 Dr. Archibald “Ian” Cunningham was born in Welland, Ontario on the 17th of December, 1929.
-His parents were John Cunningham and the former Esther Elizabeth Gordon Figgins.
-Dr. Cunningham had a brother named David.
+Dr. Cunningham’s parents were John Cunningham and the former Esther Elizabeth Gordon Figgins and he had a brother named David Cunningham.

 Dr. Cunningham graduated from The University of Toronto Faculty of Medicine in 1953.
 He spent 5 years in the Bhil field of India.
 Dr. Cunningham returned to Canada and he earned a diploma in Public Health.

 Dr. Cunningham married Irene Williams in July of 1954.
 Mrs. Cunningham was born in Tack’s Beach, Placentia Bay, Newfoundland in 1929.
 By the time she was 16 years old she was teaching school.
 She went on to nursing school in St. John’s, Newfoundland and after completing her training she joined the navy as a nurse.
 Mrs. Cunningham obtained her teaching certificate at the University of Toronto and Dr. and Mrs. Cunningham were married a short time later.
 She accompanied her husband to India where Dr. Cunningham ran the hospital in the Bhil field.
 Mrs. Cunningham was instrumental in the development of the school of nursing in Jobat, India.
 After returning to Canada she continued to teach nursing.

 Dr. and Mrs. Cunningham had 3 children; Sheila, Robert and Catherine.